 Like all event planning decision-making, be sure to keep your attendee audience front-and-center at all times to ensure your event will hit the mark.

-- When formulating your elevator pitch, create a short 30-second to one-minute statement that concisely describes why your event will provide attendees with unparalleled value, if they were to attend.
-And, don’t forget to test it out and gather feedback for refinement.
+To formulate your elevator pitch, create a short 30-second to one-minute statement that concisely describes why your event will provide attendees with unparalleled value, if they attend.
+And don’t forget to test it out and gather feedback for refinement.

-- To help create your event description, leverage the work you did to prepare your pitch and incorporate any feedback you may have received to form the basis of your event description.
-It should communicate: what the show is all about, who it was created for, and what value attendees can expect to receive from attending your hybrid event.
+To help create your event description, leverage the work you did to prepare your pitch and incorporate any feedback you may have received.
+Your event description should communicate what the show is all about, who it was created for, and what value attendees can expect to receive from attending your hybrid event.